Energy return on investment: Photovoltaic

-The issue is still the subject of numerous studies, prompting academic argument.
-That's mainly because the "energy invested" critically depends on technology, methodology, and system boundary assumptions, resulting in a range from a maximum of 2000 kWh/m^{2} of module area down to a minimum of 300 kWh/m^{2} with a median value of 585 kWh/m^{2} according to a meta-study from 2013.
+Gauging the EROI of photovoltaic technologies proves to be difficult and is still the subject of numerous studies.
+This is mainly due to "energy invested" varying depending on technology, methodology, and system boundary assumptions, resulting in a range from a maximum of 2000 kWh/m^{2} of module area down to a minimum of 300 kWh/m^{2}, with a median value of 585 kWh/m^{2} according to a meta-study from 2013.

-Regarding output, it obviously depends on the local insolation, not just the system itself, so assumptions have to be made.
+Regarding output, it depends on the local insolation, not just the system itself, so assumptions have to be made.

 Some studies (see below) include in their analysis that photovoltaic cells produce electricity, while the invested energy may be lower grade primary energy.

 A 2015 review in Renewable and Sustainable Energy Reviews assessed the energy payback time and EROI of a variety of PV module technologies.
 In this study, which uses an insolation of 1700 kWh/m^{2}/yr and a system lifetime of 30 years, mean harmonised EROIs between 8.7 and 34.2 were found.
 Mean harmonised energy payback time varied from 1.0 to 4.1 years.

 In 2021, the Fraunhofer Institute for Solar Energy Systems calculated an energy payback time of around 1 year for European PV installations (0.9 years for Catania in Southern Italy, 1.1 years for Brussels) with wafer-based silicon PERC cells.